AjaySreekumar47/vlm-research/README.md

 assets/qualitative/dino_sam_localization_failure.png
 ```

-Use this for a case where the detector/grounding box is wrong or shifted, causing SAM to segment the wrong region.
+Case where the detector/grounding box is wrong or shifted, causing SAM to segment the wrong region.

 Placeholder: